v1k45/pastepass/readme.md

 The server does not log any information about the pastes.
 The only information stored is the encrypted paste and its metadata (e.g. expiration time).

+> [!CAUTION]
-The server does not enforce HTTPS for the endpoints, but it is absolutely necessary to use HTTPS for all requests when deploying this service in production.
+> The server does not enforce HTTPS for the endpoints, but it is absolutely necessary to use HTTPS for all requests when deploying this service in production.

 ### TODO

 - [ ] Deployment instructions
+- [ ] Release binaries
 - [ ] Demo web app
 - [ ] Unit tests